Mark Wood makes blistering return to help England reclaim T20 lead over Pakistan

 — ICC (@ICC) September 23, 2022

 Wood’s second over had even more heat and Haider Ali wanted none of it, flapping a throat ball to square-leg in what was little more than self-preservation.
-By the time time Iftikhar Ahmed fell to an ugly shot off Sam Curran, the score was 28 for four and the contest effectively over.
+By the time Iftikhar Ahmed fell to an ugly shot off Sam Curran, the score was 28-4 and the contest effectively over.

-Shan Masood enjoyed a personal success, making an entertaining 66no, but Wood made short work of Haris Rauf when he returned and the game barely existed as a contest for the majority of the reply.
+Shan Masood enjoyed personal success, making an entertaining 66 not out, but Wood made short work of Haris Rauf when he returned and the game barely existed as a contest for the majority of the reply.